Jump to topic

 How Ethanol Affects the Body

-Ethanol can have multiple harmful effects on the body, including the central nervous system (CNS), liver, and pancreas.
+Ethanol has multiple harmful effects on the body.
+It affects the central nervous system (CNS), liver, and pancreas.
 The effects of alcohol can become even more dangerous to health when individuals consume too much ethanol over an extended period.

 For example, the liver helps metabolize ethanol.
 The hepatic organ breaks down the substance into acetaldehyde, a highly toxic compound, to convert into acetate byproduct.
 In normal and healthy processes, there is no significant health problem.
 However, chronic ethanol overexposure may contribute to a build-up of acetaldehyde that results in organ damage and liver cirrhosis (improper functioning due to massive scarring).
 In more severe cases, such liver damage can lead to death.